dkrpv/robot_demo/README.md

 Extensive Verkkokauppa System Test
 - **Github Fill**

-Not exactly a "test", more of a bot to fill up your github progress bar (usage not reccommended)
+Not exactly a "test", more of a bot to fill up your github progress bar (usage not recommended)